 If you’re looking for an indoor exercise for kids and parents to enjoy together, and happen to own Wii or a Nintendo switch, problem solved!
 Home video game consoles provide so many options in terms of indoor workouts that the whole family can take part in.
 From dance-offs through to kayaking, water skiing and bowling – it's easy to enjoy a full-body living room workout that combines mental challenges with a social experience.

 Calisthenics are strength training exercises that are suitable for kids and parents alike.
 It’s a form of low-resistance training that involves using your body weight to build physical strength.
 Some calisthenics family exercises to start with for a full-body workout include pushups, pullups, crunches, bicycles, squats and burpees.
-For a chair workout variation, check out these quick power-up at home sessions with MitoQ Ambassador and former director of strength and endurance for the LA Lakers, Gunnar Peterson.

 5. Plank competition